 Many people know to avoid puppy mills and “backyard breeders.”
 But many kind individuals are duped by people who claim to be “responsible breeders.”
 There’s no such thing.
 As long as dogs and cats continue to suffer from overpopulation, homelessness, and abandonment, no breeding can be considered “responsible.”

-All breeders fuel the animal overpopulation crisis, and every time someone purchases a puppy or a kitten instead of adopting from an animal shelter, homeless animals lose their chance of finding a home—and will be euthanized.
-Many breeders don’t require every puppy or kitten to be spayed or neutered prior to purchase, so the animals they sell can soon have litters of their own, creating even more animals to fill homes that could have gone to animals from shelters—or who will end up in animal shelters or so-called “no-kill” animal warehouses themselves.
+All breeders fuel the animal overpopulation crisis, and every time someone purchases a puppy or a kitten instead of adopting from an animal shelter, homeless animals lose their chance of finding a home.
+Few, if any, breeders require puppies or kittens to be spayed or neutered, so the animals they sell can soon have litters of their own, creating even more animals to fill homes that could have gone to animals who are literally dying for them.

 Adoption: The Only Compassionate Option

-There is no excuse for breeding animals or for supporting breeders.
-If you love animals and are ready to care for a cat or a dog for the rest of the animal’s life, please adopt from your local animal shelter, where there are dogs and cats galore—tails wagging and hearts filled with hope, looking out through the cage bars, just waiting to find someone to love.
-Shelters receive new animals every day, so if you don’t find the perfect companion to match your lifestyle on your first visit, keep checking back.
-When you find your new animal companion, you’ll be glad that you chose to save a life—and made a new best friend as well.
+There’s no excuse for breeding or buying animals.
+If you care about animals and are ready to commit to caring for a cat or a dog for the rest of the animal’s life, please adopt one (or, better yet, two who are compatible) from your local animal shelter.
+Animal shelters receive new animals every day, so keep checking back.
+When you find your new animal companion, you’ll be glad that you chose to adopt.

-If you know anyone who is considering purchasing an animal instead of adopting from an animal shelter, please share this article with them, and please consider making a donation today to support PETA’s vital work to save lives.
+If you know anyone who is considering purchasing an animal instead of adopting from an animal shelter, please share this article with them.
+Please also consider making a donation today to support PETA’s vital work to save lives.